ae-dschorsaanjo/picilang/picilang.md

 The sound of each letter is the same as their sound in IPA.

-Nothing is capitalized by default, although the first word of a sentence can be capitalized, if it would take effort to make it not so (e.g. when typing on phone).
+Nothing is capitalized by default, although the first word of a sentence can be capitalized, if it would take effort to make it not to do so (e.g. when typing on phone).

-Transliterated/foreign/loanwords are always capitalized.
+Foreign words and loanwords are always capitalized and transliterated.

 The stress is on either the first syllable or, in case of compound words, on the first syllable of the root word which you want to emphasize.
 To visually represent stress or emphasis, you can use an acute accent on the stressed syllable's vowel  (`a => á, i => í, o => ó`).